dhis2/capture-app/README.md

 #### 3. Set environment variables for backend communication

-For the application to fetch data from the backend we need to set up a base url.
-Make sure in your `.env.development` file the following is included:
+The application needs to communicate with a DHIS2 backend instance.
+The `.env.development` file contains default configuration, but you can override it by supplying a `.env.development.local` file in the root folder of the project.

 ```
 REACT_APP_DHIS2_BASE_URL="https://debug.dhis2.org/2.34dev/"